Root Film

 Root Film is an adventure visual novel video game by Kadokawa Games.
 The game is a spiritual successor to 2016's Root Letter visual novel and the second entry in the Kadokawa Mystery Games series.
 The game released on the Nintendo Switch and PlayStation 4 in Japan in July 2020, and on March 19, 2021 in North America and Europe.

 Gameplay

 The game plays as a murder mystery visual novel; much of the game is spent reading text to advance the story.
-When the player is ready to accuse a suspect, a fighting video game-styled segment ensues.
-Other segments include mini-games where inconsistencies must be fixed and stories put together into a narrative, similar to aspects of the Danganronpa and Ace Attorney series of games.
+The core gameplay involves investigating locations by selecting them on a map, to advance the story.
+In many locations the player can investigate specific sections-these are either areas of the scene they can investigate or characters present in the scene they can talk to.